Trams in Nizhny Novgorod: Unified network, new trams and further expansion

 Four years later, on 10 October 1927, the "upper town" and "lower town" networks were finally linked up.
 This left the city with a connected tram network of 21.3 km.
-At this stage, however, the tramcars themselves were still based the original ones acquired when the system was set up.
+At this stage, however, the tramcars themselves were still based on the original ones acquired when the system was set up.
 In 1930 the city purchased 30 new tramcars from the Mytishchi factory (today the Metrowagonmash company) on the north-eastern edge of Moscow.
 Another 24 tramcars followed in 1932.

 1930 was also the year in which the city, in collaboration with the Michigan based Ford Motor Company, started work on what would become the giant GAZ Car plant, then known as the Nizhegorodsky Avtomobilny Zavod and later known for producing Volga cars as well as a huge number of commercial and military vehicles.
 In 1932 the plant produced its first passenger car, a Ford Model A according to western sources, and on 1 April 1933 the factory received its own 7 km (approx) tram connection with the rest of the city network.
 As a result of this and other projects, by 1935 the Gorky tram network had grown to 98.5 km.